pbhavsar07/Angular-project/README.md

 How to use
 ----------
+Beforer running npm install to add all the dependencies, you need to add firebase from npm base. i.e execute command - $ npm install --save firebase Without firebase dependency our App will not run as it is require for Authentication process.
+Serves as database for us.

+Then,
 Run "npm install" inside this project folder to install all dependencies.(node_module folder) Make sure you use the latest version of the CLI (upgrade guide below) Run "ng serve" to see the app in action.